njtierney/validateHOT/README.md

 ```

 Next, we create the validation/holdout task to evaluate it in the next
 step.
-We use a validation/holdout task with three alternatives plus the
+We use a validation/holdout task with 3 alternatives plus the
 *no-buy* alternative, just as we did in the previous example.
 The only
 difference to the previous example is that for our model estimation, the
 third attribute (`Att3_Lin`) was coded as linear.

-Again, we first define data.
-The `id` is saved in the first column.
-The
+Again, we first define data, namely the `id` as well as the `none`
-utilities for the `none` parameter are stored in the 15th column, and we
+alternative.
+Next, we define the `prod.levels` for each alternative.
-again set `prod` to 3 (**excluding** the *no-buy* alternative).
-Next, we
+Since we have one linear coded attribute, we have to specify the column
-define the `prod.levels` for each alternative.
-For example, we can see
+indexes instead of the column names.
+For example, for the second
-that the second alternative is composed of `Att1_Lev5`, `Att2_Lev4`, and
+alternative which is composed of `Att1_Lev5`, `Att2_Lev4`, and `60`
-`60` which is the value that should be interpolated.
-We tell
+which is the value that should be interpolated.
+We tell `createHOT()`
-`createHOT()` that this value needs to be interpolated by specifying the
+that this value needs to be interpolated by specifying the `coding`
-`coding` argument.
-This tells us that the first two attributes
+argument.
+This tells us that the first two attributes (`Att1_Lev5`,
-(`Att1_Lev5`, `Att2_Lev4` in the case of alternative 2) are part-worth
+`Att2_Lev4` in the case of alternative 2) are part-worth coded (`0`)
-coded (`0`) while the third attribute is linear coded (`1`).
+while the third attribute is linear coded (`1`).

 To interpolate the value, we have to provide `createHOT()` the
 `interpolate.levels`.
 These **need** to be the same as provided to
-Sawtooth as levels.
-Moreover, it is important that the value that should
+Sawtooth or `ChoiceModelR` as levels.
+Moreover, it is important that the
-be interpolated needs to lie within the lower and upper bound of
+value that should be interpolated needs to lie within the lower and
-`interpolate.levels`.
-In our case, we had 7 levels that range from 10 to
+upper bound of `interpolate.levels`.
+In our case, we had 7 levels that
-70.
+range from 10 to 70.

 Next, we define the column index of the linear coded variable (`lin.p`)
 and specify the `coding` we talked about above.
 Again, we are running a